Calling Test

 The Christians God Actually Uses

-Peter failed spectacularly — and became the rock of the church.
-David sinned grievously — and was called a man after God's own heart.
-Paul was a persecutor — and wrote half the New Testament.
+Peter denied Jesus and became the rock of the church.
+David sinned grievously and was called a man after God's own heart.
+Paul was a persecutor and wrote half the New Testament.
+God specializes in using broken people.
+Your failure is not a disqualification.
+It is an invitation to deeper dependence.

 A Prayer for the One Who Feels Like a Failure

 Lord, I feel like I am failing You.
 I try and I fall.
 I commit and I break.

-I know what I should do and I do not do it.
+I know what I should do, and I don't do it.

 But I hear You saying there is no condemnation.
 I hear You saying I am forgiven.
 I hear You saying I am Yours.